google/WebFundamentals/src/content/en/updates/2017/12/modulepreload.md

 of the other values, and you might not have an easy way of doing so if what you're trying to preload is a dependency of other modules.

-Furthermore, fetching the file is only the first step in actually running the code;
+Furthermore, fetching the file is only the first step in actually running the code.
-it first has to be parsed and compiled by Chrome's JavaScript engine - V8.
+First, the browser has to parse and compile it.
 Ideally, this should happen ahead of time as well, so that when the module is needed, the code is ready to run.
-However, V8 parses and compiles modules differently from other JavaScript, and needs to know which of the two it's looking at. `<link rel="preload">` doesn't provide any way of indicating that the file being loaded is a module, so all the browser can do is load the file and put it in the cache.
-Only when a request for the module is made from a `<script type="module">` tag or another module will it be able to parse and compile the code as a module.
+However, V8 (Chrome's JavaScript engine) parses and compiles modules differently from other JavaScript. `<link rel="preload">` doesn't provide any way of indicating that the file being loaded is a module, so all the browser can do is load the file and put it in the cache.
+Once the script is loaded using a `<script type="module">` tag (or it's loaded by another module), the browser parses and compiles the code as a JavaScript module.

 ## So is `<link rel="modulepreload">` just `<link rel="preload">` for modules?